 -

-quay: Holds overrides for the Project Quay deployment.
-For example, environment variables and number of replicas.
+quay: Holds overrides for deployment of Red Hat Quay on OpenShift Container Platform, for example, environment variables and number of replicas.
 This component is new as of Project Quay 3.7 and cannot be set to unmanaged.

 -